Tane falls from a ladder at home and injures his back. After his fall, he is unable to manage his job and needs to take time off work.

 Tane’s Return to Work Plan is also discussed and it is agreed that Tane will return to light duties six weeks after his surgery.

-Tane continues his active recovery by following his physiotherapy programme, which includes Pilates exercises.
+Tane continues his active recovery by following his physiotherapy program.
+He has also included a Pilates program.
 He also starts regular exercise at home.

 As planned, six weeks after his surgery, Tane returns to work on light duties with reduced hours.